MBuffenoir/b4c/README.md

 Match are proposed by the players themselves.
 They define how much bitcoins they engage in the match and the winner takes it all.

 The platform propose an escrow service to solve eventual disputes.
 Revenue model is based on a small fee taken on each match (a small percentil).
+It provides for hosting, legals and developer needs.

 #Tech stack

 ##Back end
-Django + tastypie are used to create a public API and an admin interface.
+Django (+ tastypie eventually) is used to create a public API and an admin interface.
 Crossbar will provide real-time communications.
-Bitcoin-core API is used to orchestrate the escrow service.

 ##Front end
-AngularJS creates a SPA relying on the API.
+Django templating + autobahn library or AngularJS creates a SPA relying on the API.

 # License

 MIT